MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/process-software-bitmaps-with-opencv.md

 ---
 # Process bitmaps with OpenCV

-This article explains how to use the **[SoftwareBitmap](https://docs.microsoft.com/uwp/api/Windows.Graphics.Imaging.SoftwareBitmap)** class, which is used by many different UWP APIs to represent images, with the Open Source Computer Vision Library (OpenCV), an open source, native code library that provides a wide variety of image processing algorithms.
+This article explains how to use the **[SoftwareBitmap](https://docs.microsoft.com/uwp/api/Windows.Graphics.Imaging.SoftwareBitmap)** class, which is used by many different Windows Runtime APIs to represent images, with the Open Source Computer Vision Library (OpenCV), an open source, native code library that provides a wide variety of image processing algorithms.

 The examples in this article walk you through creating a native code Windows Runtime component that can be used from a UWP app, including apps that are created using C#.
 This helper component will expose a single method, **Blur**, which will use OpenCV's blur image processing function.
 The component implements private methods that get a pointer to the underlying image data buffer which can be used directly by the OpenCV library, making it simple to extend the helper component to implement other OpenCV processing features.